lsst/rtn-045/index.rst

 Organizational hierarchy
 ------------------------

-In the past (DP0-era), tutorials defined their learning level (target audience) as beginner, intermediate, or advanced.
-This was not useful for two main reasons.
-One, it is too challenging to be consistent in the application of qualitative user profiles (see `RTN-002 <https://rtn-002.lsst.io/>`_), and two, the learning levels were only in the header or in the readme file and not easily seen by users.
-For these reasons, the tutorials no longer have defined learning levels or target audiences.

-Instead, tutorials are arranged in a numbered, hierarchical system where they appear to the user in order from introductory to more advanced.
+Tutorials do not have defined learning levels or target audiences, but are arranged in a numbered, hierarchical system where they appear to the user in order from introductory-level to more advanced.

 The "100 level" are the `How-to: RSP functionality`_ tutorials.